robertopossidente/helm-charts/README.md

 # Helm-charts
-This repository contains the necessary files for the deployment of OAIN RAN, flexran and 5G modules (AMF, HSS, SMF, PCRF, and UPF) through helm charts
+This repository contains the necessary files for the deployment of OAI-RAN and 5G modules (AMF, HSS, SMF, PCRF, and UPF) through helm charts

 ## What's Helm?